billystein25/AIT-Project/README.md

-# ADST-Project
+# AIT-Project
-This project was made for the undergraduate selective course Algorithmic Data Science Techniques (CEID1524).
+This project was made for the undergraduate selective course Algorithmic Implementation Techniques (CEID1524).
 The goal of this project was to implement a shortest augmenting path algorithm on a Boost graph.
 The project runs my implementation of the shortest augmenting path algorithm on a Boost graph and compares its execution time to the execution time of the MAX_FLOW_T function from the Leda library on the same graph.
 The graph is generated using Leda and then translated to a Boost graph.

 # Setup
 This project was made on a Red Hat Linux Distribution and was compiled using GCC 4.4.7